 Expunge Your Federal Offense

-There very limited circumstances that allow expungement of a charge in federal court.
+There are very limited circumstances that allow expungement of a charge in federal court.
 It is limited to a first-time drug offense, when under age 21, and charged only with simple possession of CDS.
 There are some other limited, but unusual situations.
 Because federal expungements are extremely limited, hire lawyers who are familiar with federal court.
 Call to see if we can expunge your federal offense under limited circumstances.